abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--skip-symlinks`

+> [!NOTE]
-_**Additional Usage Notes:**_ This option is considered a 'Client Side Filtering Rule' and if configured, is utilised for all sync operations.
+> This option is considered a 'Client Side Filtering Rule' and if configured, is utilised for all sync operations.
 After changing this option, you will be required to perform a resync.

 ### space_reservation
 _**Description:**_ This configuration option controls how much local disk space should be reserved, to prevent the application from filling up your entire disk due to misconfiguration